Sl1ckThread/SiakJover/README.md

 # SiakJover

 **Sick of losing the battle in siak war?
 Still fighting manually with `Ctrl+F` and endless scrolling?** 😫 <br> Fear not! <br> SiakJover is here to streamline your war with minimal effort.
 Just make sure you have a decent internet connection! 😄

 PLEASE READ!!!!

-## Setup Instructions
+## Video Tutorial

 #### - How to setup SiakJover?
 Side note: I forgot to mention that if you have a different operating system (not windows), please replace the `chromedriver` inside the folder (both siakwar and inside testground) with the correct one <br> https://googlechromelabs.github.io/chrome-for-testing/